tomliddle/web-crawler/README.md

 The WebCralwer adds any new links to the queue and sends out a work available message.
 Workers then respond again with
 	another RequestWork message and the process repeats until all links are followed.

+Further work
+Testing on actor messages.
+Program termination once all links have been processed.